-- Only weddings of 10 people can be held indoors or outside.
-The officiant is included in the 10 people but any event staff (venue, planner, videographer, photographer etc) are not included in the 10 people.
+- Step 1 of the Restart Plan (May 25 to June 15 at the earliest): Private and Vacation Accommodations: Weddings of 10 people can be held outside, 5 people inside.
+The officiant and any event staff are included in the 10 people.
 No indoor or outdoor receptions are permitted under the order.
 The full order can be found here.

 - According to BC’s Vital Statistics Agency, who oversees the legal proceedings of marriage in British Columbia, while restrictions on gatherings are in place, couples wishing to proceed with a legal marriage ceremony may do so within the guidelines outlined in the Provincial Health Order.
 The Wedding Commissioner is in their full rights to refuse to perform the ceremony if social distancing is not be followed.
 More details can be found here.

 The Canada and US border remains closed and the current order is in effect until June 21, 2021 and is being reviewed on a monthly basis.